port-labs/port-docs/docs/setup-your-port/setup-catalog/blueprints.md

 Check out the Templates Section to get inspiration on what you can manage with Port, and also get started with one click!
 :::

-## Understanding The Structure Of a Blueprint
+## Understanding the structure of a blueprint

 The basic structure of a Blueprint request: